raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

 ## Introduction

-Sparrow can connect to either your own Electrum server, or directly to your Bitcoin Core, or to a public Electrum server.
 We will connect Sparrow to our own Electrum server as it is the most private and secure option.
 For more information about the privacy and security trade-offs of the various server connection options, read the following [article](https://www.sparrowwallet.com/docs/best-practices.html){:target="_blank"} by Craig Raw, the author of Sparrow.

 ![Sparrow stages](../../images/sparrow-stages.png)